Casual engagement over 5 months

 The outcome was 3 flowcharts for what turned out to be an intertwined set of workflows:

 I looked at three comparative solutions and logged their base market, key functionality, integration with dealer systems, what platforms they exist on, their payment structure and a key highlight from a UX point-of-view.

 Business Model Canvas session (the turn)

-During the discussion on the competitive analysis findings with one of the stakeholders, we had an epiphany that would elevate the solution’s commercial value well beyond ‘Task X.’ I followed this revelation up with a business model canvas brainstorming session, where we fleshed out the business solution as it began to transform to get clarity and ensure it was feasible.
+During the discussion on the competitive analysis findings with one of the stakeholders, we had an epiphany about big data that would elevate the solution’s commercial value well beyond ‘Task X.’ I followed this revelation up with a business model canvas brainstorming session, where we fleshed out the business solution as it began to transform to get clarity and ensure it was feasible.

 "(Salespeople) may even steer people away from [additional product] because they are tedious, and take up time that could be more wisely spent on a new sale and commission" - Salesperson

 After mapping the process flowcharts, I created iPad wireframes of the core process and

 I asked the users to undertake ‘Task X’ without any prior introduction to the interface.
 I began with a test script, asking them to think out loud, assuring them that I was testing the design and not them, and letting them know that there are no wrong answers.
 The prototype was not hot-spotted, so when the users interacted with the screens I would manually move them forward.

 I gained an array of insights which I turned into implications and then iterations on the prototype.
 These changes ranged from moving less utilized features from the main user-flow, to adding customization at the user-level, to changing back-end processes.

 With the epiphany around big data and the insights from user research, the project had begun to expand in scope.
 Due to the increasing scope, we decided it made more sense for the solution to exist on mobile for greater ubiquity and use by non-salespeople who were increasingly gaining a role in the workflow.